So you’ve decided that you want to quit your day job and start your very own e-commerce empire. That’s great!

 Before you start diving into the weeds, it’s a good idea to first develop a framework for your business model.
 Once you go through the different sections of the business plan and conducted extensive research, you will definitely want to make some tweaks to your business model so no need to make this perfect.

-There are a number of ways to sell a product on the internet and several different business models one could employ.
+There are a number of ways to sell a product on the internet and several different online business models one could employ.
 Depending on what you intend to sell, it’s important to think through which business model makes the most sense for your product.

 Digital products: Software as a Service products, ecourses, ebooks